 Traditional Sausage Balls

-The most common version is sometimes called cream cheese sausage balls and is made with pancake mix.
+The most common version is sometimes called cream cheese sausage balls and is made with pancake mix or Bisquick.
 These easy Pimento Cheese Sausage Balls are a play on those, but using Pimento cheese in place of the cheddar and cream cheese.

 Pimento cheese actually makes perfect sense since it is made from cheddar, cream cheese and mayonnaise.
 These ingredients provide flavor, along with pimentos.

 Red pepper also gives these little balls a fun rosy, pink color.
 They are the perfect party appetizer or snack.